 Making the case for green infrastructure investment in your community

 We need to be able to envision a greener and healthier future for our communities and understand the cost and benefits of implementation.
 The Green Infrastructure Charrette Program is designed to help community leaders and policy makers to examine how living green infrastructure investment might work on the streets, roofs and walls of their own communities.
-Living green infrastructure is all too often taken for granted, or not even factored in to the development and redevelopment of communities.

 The program consists of the following elements: